 Pigs like to sleep on clean dry straw.

 You may be asking yourself if pigs are so clean then why are they always full of mud?

 Pigs roll around in the mud not to get dirty but to keep cool.
 Pigs do not have sweat glands.
 Rolling around in the mud is a way for pigs to cool off.

 Did you know that pigs can get sunburned?
 Yes, it’s true.
 Rolling around in the mud also helps protect the pig’s skin for the harsh rays of the sun.

 What do Pigs Look Like?

 They all have heavy bodies with short tails and a snout.
 A snout is consists of the pig’s nose, mouth, and jaw.
 A pig’s snout is very important to them.
-A pig uses their snout to find food, dig holes and to sense what is around them.
+A pig uses its snout to find food, dig holes, and sense what is around them.
 A pig’s snout is very flexible which is helpful when looking for food.

 Pigs also have four short legs.
 They have four toes on each foot.
 Pigs have a hoof at the end of each toe.
 Even though pigs have four toes, they only walk on two of them.

 Pigs have small lungs.
 They have an excellent sense of smell.
 Pigs do not have good eyesight.
 They have small eyes however some have very long eyelashes.